Silverfish

 +

-Silverfish don't bite or spread diseases, but they can damage books, wallpaper, clothing, and stored food by feeding on starches and fibers.
+Silverfish do not bite or spread diseases.
+However, they can damage books, wallpaper, clothing, and stored food.

 How long does it take to get rid of silverfish?